gxedwards/SpringBootDockerTest/README.md

 # How to build the docker image

+On linux, use sudo if needed depending on how you installed docker

-sudo docker build -t docker-demo .
+docker build -t docker-demo .

 # How to run

-Use sudo if needed.
+On linux, use sudo if needed depending on how you installed docker

-sudo docker run -p 8080:8080 -t docker-demo
+docker run -p 8080:8080 -t docker-demo